-We found significant overrepresentation of GCSs in BIME-2 elements in full agreement with previous experiments [228] (binomial test, p-value: 0 for Cfx, 3e-4 for Micro, and 1e-9 for Oxo).
+We found significant overrepresentation of GCSs in BIME-2 elements in full agreement with previous experiments [234] (binomial test, p-value: 0 for Cfx, 3e-4 for Micro, and 1e-9 for Oxo).
 In particular, BIME-2 located between sucC and sucB and between tldD and yhdP genes house multiple GCSs (6 and 35 GCSs for Cfx, respectively).
-Closer look revealed that gyrase much more frequently cleaves y-type than z2-type repetitive extragenic palindromes (REPs) that form BIME-2 in consistence with old observations [227] and especially prefers loops and non-complementary regions within the stems of cruciform-forming REPs (Figure 19).
+Closer look revealed that gyrase much more frequently cleaves y-type than z2-type repetitive extragenic palindromes (REPs) that form BIME-2 in agreement with old observations [233] and especially prefers loops and non-complementary regions within the stems of cruciform-forming REPs (Figure 19).

 Figure 19.
-Frequencies of GCSs within schematic BIME-2 region that consists of one z2-type and one y-type REP. 13 BIME-2s with at least 3 GCSs were analyzed.
+Frequencies of GCSs within schematic BIME-2 region that consists of one z2-type and one ytype REP. 13 BIME-2s with at least 3 GCSs were analyzed.
 REPs are shown as cruciforms, GCSs indicated as asterisks, color of asterisk corresponds to Topo-Seq condition when a GCS was observed.

-The number of GCSs-containing REPs within particular BIME-2 elements considered by Espeli and Boccard [228] is also similar to the previously observed number of gyrase-generated cuts.
+The number of GCSs-containing REPs within particular BIME-2 elements considered by Espeli and Boccard [234] is also similar to the previously observed number of gyrase-generated cuts.
 Thus, DNA gyrase binds at least some BIME-2s in vivo.
 BIME-2 locate in intergenic regions and accumulation of GCSs in them could be due to positive supercoiling associated with transcription of adjacent genes.
-In this case one would expect the gyrase signal to decrease when transcription is inhibited by Rif: however, the opposite is observed (Figure 17E).
-Interestingly, BIME-2 have a higher mean score than expected (-1.3 vs -2.3 over the E. coli genome; t-test, p-value: 0), which may be a reason of their preferential binding by gyrase.
-Thus,
+In this case one would expect the gyrase signal to decrease when transcription is inhibited by Rif: however, the opposite is observed (Figure 17E), indicating that BIME cleavage by gyrase is transcription independent.
+Correspondingly, BIME-2 have a higher mean score than expected (-1.3 vs -2.3 over the E. coli genome; t-test, p-value: 0), which may be a reason of their preferential binding by gyrase and recognition by gyrase in

-BIME-2 have properties of transcription-independent strong gyrase sites and might contribute to genome organization.
+Rif conditions.
+Thus, BIME-2 have properties of transcription-independent strong gyrase sites and might contribute to genome organization.